 REDUCED FARE CARDS

-BATA offers a fare discount of 50% to those that qualify for a Reduced Fare Card - seniors, veterans, active military, persons with disabilities and students.
+BATA offers a fare discount of 50% to those who qualify for a Reduced Fare Card - seniors, veterans, active military, persons with disabilities and students.
 Please complete and submit the appropriate form to BATA.
 We will respond to all applications within 21 days of receipt.

 For riders with disabilities: you may access the Reduced Fare Card form here.